Find Affordable College Courses

 University Center, MI

-Saginaw Valley State University ranked #6 on this year’s Most Popular Social Work Master’s Degree Schools in Michigan list.
-Located in the medium-sized suburb of University Center, Saginaw Valley State University is a public school with a moderately-sized student population.
+Saginaw Valley State University came in at #6 in this year’s edition of the Most Popular Social Work Master’s Degree Schools in Michigan ranking.
+Located in the suburb of University Center, Saginaw Valley State University is a public college with a moderately-sized student population.

 Of the 54 students majoring in social work at Saginaw Valley State University, 9% are male and 91% are female.